shrirang180498/ASSIGMENT_3_ACTIONS-ISSUES/ASSIGNEMTN_3_8958825.md

    - Support for **multiple data formats** (e.g., CSV, JSON) should be included to facilitate easy data import and export.

 ---

+## Actionable Tasks
+To ensure the project is executed effectively, the requirements have been broken down into specific, actionable tasks.
+These tasks are organized by category and priority, ensuring a logical and efficient implementation process.

+### **1. Categorized Training Questions**
+- **Task 1.1:** Design and implement a **user interface (UI)** for categorizing training questions by subject, difficulty, and tags.
+The UI should be intuitive and easy to use.
+- **Task 1.2:** Develop a **backend system** to store categorized questions separately from answers.
+Ensure the system supports efficient querying and retrieval.
+- **Task 1.3:** Implement a **search and filter feature** to allow developers to quickly locate questions based on categories, tags, or difficulty levels.